gdisneyleugers/sash/README.md

 Installation:

     pip install pyYAML paramiko

 To run:

     python shell.py
-Policy driven shell with auditable logs:
+Policy driven shell with auditable logs.
 whitelist:

         This policy is the threshold policy, the default threshold is 3 before disconnect.

 blacklist:

-        This policy is the blacklist policy, the default threshold is 0 before disconnect. to do session based alteration of policy: alter.list: [whitelist|blacklist]
+        This policy is the blacklist policy, the default threshold is 0 before disconnect. to do session based alteration of policy:

+        alter.list: [whitelist|blacklist]
         policy.list: list policy
         threshold: shows current whitelist threshold.